awsdocs/aws-cdk-guide/v2/environments.md

 ------

-When you hard\-code the target account and region as above, the stack will always be deployed to that specific account and region\.
+When you hardcode the target account and Region as shown in the preceding example, the stack is always deployed to that specific account and Region\.
 To make the stack deployable to a different target, but to determine the target at synthesis time, your stack can use two environment variables provided by the AWS CDK CLI: `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION`\.
 These variables are set based on the AWS profile specified using the \-\-profile option, or the default AWS profile if you don't specify one\.

-The following code fragment shows how to access the account and region passed from the AWS CDK CLI in your stack\.
+The following code fragment shows how to access the account and Region passed from the AWS CDK CLI in your stack\.

 ------
 #### [ TypeScript ]